yashsinha2512/WIll_you-/README.md

 ---

-## License 📄

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

----

 ## A Note on Code Usage

 Feel free to use this project as inspiration for your own interactive web pages.If you build upon this code or use it as a starting point for your project, a simple shoutout or link back to this repository is appreciated.